RaspBella/archiso/README.md

 If you just want to build and use then you'll need to know the login details:
 - user:girlboss
 - girlboss's password:girlboss

-#
-Yo I'm back
-updated and tested but have school so will make a release around 12:45-13:00 (Europe/London)